-- [15] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [16] This Court notes that the delay in this case is not an overly long one.
-The Corporation has submitted that it did not oppose the granting of leave, and that it had not suffered any prejudice as a result of the late filing of the appeal.
-The Court is not aware of any prejudice or hardship to other parties with a legitimate interest in the outcome.
+[15] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable.

+[16] This Court notes that the delay in this case is not significant.
+The Corporation has submitted that it did not oppose the granting of leave for Ms Brown to file her appeal out of time, and that it had not been prejudiced by the late filing of the appeal.
+The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of this appeal.